 Scroll down on this page to see information provided since spring.

-The Adult Wellness Team is creating a virtual calming room for staff.
+The Adult Wellness Team has also created a virtual calming room for staff.
 The virtual calming room will be a place to access short exercises in mindfulness, calming and laughter.
 There will also be resources for understanding and communicating mental health needs to others.